 When people talk about retirement, they often quote round numbers and rules of thumb.
-For example, you might hear somebody say that you need $2 million to retire (or more).
-But the real amount you need depends on circumstances like your spending and other sources of income.
+You might hear somebody say you need $2 million to retire (or more).
+But the amount you need depends on things like your monthly spending and your sources of income.
 So, here’s how it looks to retire on $500k.

 Not everybody is going to save several million dollars during their working lives.
-At some point, you may face a choice: Do you work longer to accumulate more savings, or can you retire with less?
+At some point, you face a choice: Do you work longer to accumulate savings, or can you retire comfortably with less?

 Yes, You Can Retire on $500k

 The short answer is yes—$500,000 is sufficient for some retirees.
-The question is how that will work out, and what the conditions need to be for this to work well for you.
-With retirement income, relatively low spending, and some good fortune, this is feasible.
+The question is how that will work out, and what conditions make that work well for you.
+With some retirement income, relatively low spending, and a bit of good luck, this is feasible.
 If you have two people in your household receiving Social Security or pension income, it’s even easier.

 Let’s walk through an example of exactly how that works.